Akhil-Anga/DMQL-Project/reports/star_schema.md

 All measures and foreign keys relate to this specific event.

 This grain is consistent, atomic, and supports all analytical questions such as:

--> total billing by month/hospital
+- Total billing by month/hospital

--> readmissions within 30 days
+- Readmissions within 30 days

--> length of stay trends
+- Length of stay trends

--> condition-wise patient distribution
+- Condition-wise patient distribution

--> insurance usage patterns
+- Insurance usage patterns

 ## 3. Fact Table: fact_admission
 ### 3.1 Fact Table Columns
 Column	Description
-admission_id	Surrogate key (one row per admission) patient_id	FK → dim_patient
-doctor_id	FK → dim_doctor
-hospital_id	FK → dim_hospital
+admission_id	Surrogate key (one row per admission) (This is the primary key of the fact table) patient_id	FK → dim_patient doctor_id	FK → dim_doctor hospital_id	FK → dim_hospital